JeremyStubbs/custom_mobilenet/README.md

 Load_model.ipynb allows you to load the pretrained model for immediate use.

+The directory saved_model contains the pretrained model for clothes.

 Localization.ipynb attempts to use heat maps to localize the recognized object.
 The sources for this are https://alexisbcook.github.io/2017/global-average-pooling-layers-for-object-localization/ and http://cnnlocalization.csail.mit.edu/Zhou_Learning_Deep_Features_CVPR_2016_paper.pdf.
 The benefit of this is you don't need bounding boxes for training.

 To generate a bounding box from the heat map, you to create a binary map from the color map array called "final_arr" (they used a value of 20% of max value).Then take the bounding box that covers the largest connected component in the segmentation map.